tonysyu/tonysyu.pelican/content/posts/source-control-for-scientists-and-soloists.rst

 ``git log``: Your code history
 ------------------------------

 The log is your code notebook.
-You have a history of all the commits you made.
+You have a history of all the commits you have made.
 Most scientists want a history of the calculations they've done with all the missteps and epiphanies documented.
 Sometimes you just don't remember why you did something.
-This is a quick way to look back on history when you don't remember.
+This is a quick way to look back in time when your memory fails you.

 ``git diff``: What did I do?
 ----------------------------